-Recently arrived from the Arctic, Ortelius is receiving its seasonal upkeep in Vlissingen, a small Dutch port town near the Belgian border.
-In a week’s time, Ortelius will push south to begin the Antarctica cruise season.
+Recently returned from the Arctic, Ortelius is receiving her seasonal upkeep in Vlissingen, a Dutch port town near the Belgian border.
+Next week she’ll push south to begin the Antarctica cruise season.
+But before she does, we step on board for a talk with the man who brought her here: Ernesto Barria, one of our most seasoned and celebrated captains.

-But before it does, we step on board for a talk with the navigator who brought it here: Captain Ernesto Barria.
-We find Barria in the ship’s near-emptied cafeteria, sipping coffee with his crew and enjoying the easiest part of his job.
+We find him in the ship’s near-emptied cafeteria, sipping coffee with his crew and enjoying by far the easiest part of his job.

 You’ve done a lot of sailing around Chile, Captain Barria.
 How is polar sailing different than "regular" sailing (apart from the ice)?

 True, it’s not just about the ice.
 The whole world out there is different.
 The landscapes are different, the wildlife is different.

 Even the history is different – not only the geological history, but the history of humankind’s journeys into those regions: the pioneers, scientists, people with such impressive courage.
 It’s an honor to be part of the locations they discovered, the areas they worked in.

 Is that what you enjoy most about Antarctica and the Arctic?

 I like piloting a ship in places that exceed the ordinary, working in areas where change is standard.
 It might be the weather, the wildlife, the ice, whatever.